ChengshuLi/MoMaGen/docs/installation.md

 ## Next Steps

-Once installation is complete, proceed to the [Getting Started](tutorials/getting-started.md) tutorial.
+Once installation is complete, proceed to the [data generation](tutorials/generating-data.md) tutorial.